Issue

 everything that our beekeeper has ever experienced.
 The Light starts the

-process with a solo piano laying bare the innocence lost as the heavy
+process with a solo piano laying bare the innocence lost as the heavy reverb

-guitar and breathy, heart-breaking vocals transcribe the realization
+guitar and breathy, heart-breaking vocals transcribe the realization that

 nothing will ever be the same again.
 Done with great Pink Floyd style